SinaKhalili/bcFoodProducersScrape/README.md

 # BC Food Producers Scrape
-I made a scraper to make a csv of all food producers in BC!
-Using python 3 with BeautifulSoup and Selenium (chromeDriver)
+I made a scraper to make a csv of all food producers in BC! \n Using python 3 with BeautifulSoup and Selenium (chromeDriver)